malramsay64/phd-thesis/01_Methods/Simulation_Conditions.md

 for the MTK thermostat and barostat respectively which correspond to the rate the temperature and pressure are restored to their desired values.
-A step size of \si{0.005} is used for all simulations.
+A step size of \num{0.005} is used for all simulations.
-In @sec:methods_dynamics we describe the simulations used for the analysis of Dynamics in @sec:Dynamics and @sec:Glassy_dynamics, and in @sec:methods_melting we describe the simulations for machine learning in @sec:Machine_Learning
+In @sec:methods_dynamics we describe the simulations used for the analysis of Dynamics in @sec:Dynamics and @sec:Melting_Behaviour, and in @sec:methods_melting we describe the simulations for machine learning in @sec:Machine_Learning